crownpku/tunix-gemma4-tpu/blog/fine-tuning-gemma4-insurance.md

 This wasn't a standard "plug-and-play" exercise.
 We pushed the boundaries of **Tunix (JAX)** on a **Google Cloud TPU v5litepod-4**, encountered memory walls, patched library-level attention bugs, and learned some hard lessons about Per-Layer Embedding (PLE) tables.
 Here is the full, unvarnished technical journey.

+This project is part of the #TPUSprint.
+Google Cloud credits are provided for this project.

 ---

 ## 1. The Architecture: Why Gemma 4 E2B-IT?